-Opportunity is everywhere if you have the eyes to see ( How I Turned a Folding Chair Into $315,000).
+Opportunity is everywhere if you have the eyes to see (How I Turned a Folding Chair Into $315,000).

 But every nugget of opportunity has a corresponding mother lode if you just dig a little deeper.
 Most people just happily harvest the nuggets lying on the surface, never realizing how close they came to bigger riches.

-Twenty years ago, when I landed a big freelance writing client, my family could live anywhere in the world.
+Twenty-five years ago, when I landed a big freelance writing client, my family could live anywhere in the world.
 We chose Cody, Wyoming due to its beauty, low taxes, old-west culture and its proximity to Yellowstone National Park.
 The town of 10,000 was just big enough to fill our needs yet small enough for a wholesome, peaceful life.
 Itís very quiet here for seven months, but due to Yellowstone just 50 miles away, very busy for five months.

 The town was founded by entrepreneur and showman Buffalo Bill Cody, so itís loaded with fascinating history.
 In the years around 1900, Buffalo Billís Wild West Show traveled the world and made him the most famous person on earth.

 Now, as a writer, all this history presented an obvious opportunity.

 I couldíve written an article and sold it for a few hundred dollars.